eljo/site/_posts/2017-03-03-deploy-bitbucket-to-AWS-in-five-minutes.md

 ## Why was that so easy?

 Had you deployed the codebase of an app instead of an image, you'd have needed more configuration, and the deployment itself would have involved a build step to create an image before running it.
 In this case, Atlassian has done all of the hard work by providing a ready-to-go Docker image: [atlassian/bitbucket-server](https://hub.docker.com/r/atlassian/bitbucket-server/).
-You simply declare the image in your docker-compose.yml, allocate an appropriate amount of memory for the app, and tell Convox to forward internet traffic on port 80 to port 7990 of the `web` service running the app (see `EXPOSE 7990` in the image's Dockerfile).
+You simply declare the image in your docker-compose.yml, allocate an appropriate amount of memory for the app, and tell Convox to forward internet traffic on port 80 to port 7990 of the `web` service (see `EXPOSE 7990` in the image's Dockerfile).

 ## What if I don't have a Convox Rack?

 If you haven't used Convox before, then this demo might feel out of reach.
-The good news is that you can set up a Rack in about 20 minutes by signing up for a Convox account at console.convox.com and then following our checklist to integrate with an AWS account and install a Rack.
-If you've never run software on AWS before, this would be a great first experience, as Convox takes care of creating dozens of resources and configuring them for a convenient experience.
+The good news is that you can set up a Rack in about 20 minutes by signing up for a Convox account at [console.convox.com](https://console.convox.com) and then following our welcome checklist.
+It steps you through integrating with an AWS account and installing a Rack.

+If you've never run software on AWS before, this would be a great way to try it out.
+Convox takes care of creating dozens of resources and configuring them for a convenient experience.

-If you're still hoping for more of a five-minute demo, you're in luck.
+If you're still hoping for a five-minute demo, you're in luck.
 You can get a glimpse of how powerful images can be--without an AWS account--by running Bitbucket Server locally with `convox start`.
 Just follow these steps:

 1. [Install the Convox CLI](https://convox.com/docs/installation/).
 2. Create a new directory called 'bitbucket-server'.